ndhu410421304/VRDL2019FALL-GAN/README.md

 # VRDL2019FALL-GAN
-This is a implementation of WGANGP model.
+This is a implementation of WGANGP model testing on celebA .
 Before use this model, you may neddd to first run the helper.py to help collecting required data.

 The model had already been fine-tuned, butit may be possible to improve more.
 I had read the instruction from Pytorch-GAN repository, and try to start by modifying itsd code.
 So it may be a good start before start to modify the model.
 What could be modify for this model may be: